Nykøbing Falster

-Nykøbing Falster (/da/; originally named Nykøbing) is a city on the island of Falster in southern Denmark.
-It has a population of 16,682 (1 January 2025).
-Including the satellite town Sundby on the Lolland side, with a population of 3,246, the total population is 19,928.
+Nykøbing Falster (/da/; originally named Nykøbing) is a town on the island of Falster in southern Denmark.
+It has a population of 16,656 (1 January 2026).
+Including the satellite town Sundby on the Lolland side, with a population of 3,236, the total population is 19,892.

 Nykøbing Falster is the seat of the Guldborgsund kommune in Region Sjælland.
 The city lies on Falster, and is connected by the 295 m Frederick IX Bridge over the Guldborgsund (Guldborg Strait) waterway to the island of Lolland.

 Overview

 Nykøbing Falster is the largest city on the islands of Lolland and Falster, and is often called "Nykøbing F." to distinguish it from at least two other cities in Denmark with the name of Nykøbing.
 Nykøbing Falster is the seat of state and regional authorities.
 Additionally, a city in Sweden is called Nyköping, which means exactly the same thing ("new market") in the closely related language.

 There is a 0.5 km long commercial district, walking street (gågade) on the Falster side of the city with a wide selection of shops.
 At the end of the street is a large plaza where special events are arranged.
 These include popular late-night events, which are held several times a year.
 It has a large central library in the center of town.

 The town receives many visitors during the summer, especially from Germany.